isabella232/ZenKey-Auth-Tree-Node/README.md

 ## Prerequisites for integrating ZenKey and ForgeRock

  - You must have a ForgeRock instance or solution.
 For more information, see <a href="https://backstage.forgerock.com/account/register" target="_blank">Create a New ForgeRock Account</a>.
- - You must be registered in the <a href="https://portal.myzenkey.com/login" target="_blank">ZenKey Developer Resource Site</a>.
+ - You must be registered in the <a href="https://portal.myzenkey.com/login" target="_blank">ZenKey Developer Portal/a>.
 Once your company is approved, make note of your client id and client secret.
 For more information, see the  <a href="https://developer.myzenkey.com/portal/" target="_blank">ZenKey Portal User Guide</a>.
  - The wireless carriers must provision your client.
 Currently, the provisioning step may take a few days, but will be faster in the future.

 ## Install the ZenKey Authentication Node